kyma-project/busola/docs/features.md

 > **TIP:** The list is ordered alphabetically.

 - **ADD_CLUSTER_DISABLED** – is used to enable or disable adding a cluster.
-If the function is enabled, you can only access your cluster in the BTP cockpit by adding it through the KUBECONFIG_ID feature.
+If the function is enabled, you can only add your cluster in the BTP cockpit using the KUBECONFIG_ID feature.
 Link to the cockpit is configured under cockpitUrl.

 Default settings: